abdul3051/JokeMania/README.md

 git clone https://github.com/abdul3051/JokeMania.git

-2. Open the project in Xcode by double-clicking the `Jokemania.xcodeproj` file.
+2. Open the project in Xcode by double-clicking the `JokeMania.xcodeproj` file.

 3. Build and run the project in the Xcode simulator or on a physical device.